byiringiroscar/todo-list-microverse-webpack/README.md

 # 📖 [TodoList] <a name="about-project"></a>

-**[TodoList]** is a project developed in module 2 week 2 where combined with list displayed in webspace from array
+**[TodoList]** is a project developed in module 2 week 2 where combined with way of adding, edit, delete and updating data

 ## 🛠 Built With <a name="built-with"></a>